Wordpress-Development/official-flowershop/README.md

 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Installation
+In case you already have a running WordPress site then follow this simple steps to install only our Theme, but if you are starting your website from scratch, we strongly recommend that you use "Installing with Sample Data" guide below (make your website exactly as our Demo)

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.
+4. In your admin panel, go to "Appearance > Customize" and adjust the settings based on your needs.
+Required here is to select under  "Menus > Menu Locations" the corresponding menus which are "Primary > Primary Menu" and "Topmenu > Top Menu"

+TIP: We recommend that you install WordPress with our Sample Data from the below guide on a test environment (e.g localhost), so you can see the settings and configurations we have done, and apply those on your live website.

 ## Installing with Sample Data